eventflow/Documentation/Documentation/Commands.rst

 Execution results
 -----------------

-If the aggregate detects a domain error an want to abort execution and return an error back, execution results are used.
-EventFlow ships with a basic implementation that allows returning a success and failed along with a error message as show here.
+If the aggregate detects a domain error and wants to abort execution and return an error back, then execution results are used.
+EventFlow ships with a basic implementation that allows returning *success* or *failed* and optionally an error message as shown here.

 .. code-block:: c#